 For Kids and Adults

 Melody, the huge-hearted heroine of Out of My Mind, is a year older, and a year braver.
-And now with her Medi-talker, she feels nothing’s out of her reach, not even summer camp.
-There have to be camps for differently-abled kids like her, and she’s going to sleuth one out.
+And now, with her Medi-talker, she feels nothings out of her reach, not even summer camp.
+There have to be camps for differently-abled kids like her, and Melodys going to sleuth one out.
 A place where she can trek through a forest, fly on a zip line, and even ride on a horse!
-A place where maybe she really can finally make a real friend, make her own decisions, and even do things on her own—the dream!
+A place where maybe she really can finally make a real friend, make her own decisions, and even do things on her ownthe dream!

-I dont read many camp-based stories because most of them have the same story line.
+I dont read many camp-based stories because most of them have the same storyline.
 The main character goes to camp, makes friends, goes swimming, goes hiking, has a little camp romance, you get the idea.
-What makes this story stand out is that it’s told from the perspective of a differently-abled kid, someone who wouldnt be able to go at a typical summer camp.
+This story stands out because its told from the perspective of a differently-abled kid, someone who wouldnt be able to go to a typical summer camp.

-The camp Melody finds, Camp Green Glades, sounds amazing.
+The camp Melody finds, Camp Green Glades, sounds terrific.
 I loved learning about how a camp designed specifically for differently-abled people is organized.
 Each camper gets a counselor, properly trained to work with differently-abled kids.
 The latrines have huge stalls with super-supportive toilet seats.
 They even had a playground with a wheelchair swing.
-I had a hard time picturing what that would look like so I searched on YouTube and I found a few good videos:
+I had a hard time picturing what that would look like, so I searched on YouTube, and I found a few good videos:

 Wheelchair Swing: https://www.youtube.com/watch?v=3Jb6MeV0iew

-I’m really proud of Melody for wanting to go to camp because, at her age, I would never have gone to camp of my own freewill.
-I had to go to camp for a school thing back in fourth grade and it was awful.
-The food was inedible and I was freezing the whole time.
+Im really proud of Melody for wanting to go to camp.
+At her age, I would never have gone to camp of my own free will.
+I had to go to camp for a school thing back in fourth grade, and it was awful.
+The food was inedible, and I was freezing the whole time.
 I have no idea how I survived two days there without having a meltdown.

-It was wonderful to read about Melody participating in camp activities just like any other kid.
-I love how she describes all her experiences from swimming for the first time to riding on a pontoon boat.
+It was wonderful to read about Melody participating in camp activities like any other kid.
+I love how she describes all her experiences, from swimming for the first time to riding on a pontoon boat.

-With Melody’s three cabinmates, plus their personal counselors, plus even more campers and counselors, I had to make a list of all their names to keep them all in order.
+With Melodys three cabinmates, their personal counselors, and even more campers and counselors, I had to make a list of all their names to keep them all in order.

 Sharon M. Draper did a ton of research to make this story as authentic as possible.
-I hope if she does write another book about Melody that readers won’t have to wait another 11 years to read it.
+I hope if she does write another book about Melody, we wont have to wait another eleven years to read it.